ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

   counterfactual scenario could be conceptualized as "what would the lung cancer rate in the US be in 1954 *if no one smoked* and **all else was equal**?"
   Then, we could evaluate the independent effect of smoking on lung cancer without interference from any other factors.

-However, by definition, the counterfactual scenario is impossible to directly evaluate, which is the core challenge in causal inference.
-Luckily, there are several strategies that can be used to attempt to indirectly answer the counterfactual question and perform causal inference.
-Some examples include randomized control trials and adjustment for confounding variables in epidemiology studies.
+  However, we cannot wave a magic wand and explore the lung cancer rate in this alternative universe in 1954 to answer this question.
+Luckily, there are several methods in the field of epidemiology that attempt to answer conterfactual questions regarding causal relationships through randomized controlled trials and other types of studies.

 One way in which causal inference is performed for a particular relationship between an exposure and outcome is assessment based on the Bradford Hill